arbaadrian/all-about-git/README.md

 # all-about-git
-a repository containing my understanding of git and git commands
+A repository containing my understanding of git and git commands